Differentiability of the pressure in non-compact spaces: Examples

 We define the one-sided birth and death chain on $\N$ with an unusual boundary.
 That is, for $a, b\in \N$, if $a>1$ then $a\to b$ if $b\in \{a-1, a, a+1\}$; and if $a=1$, $a\to b$ if $b\in \{1, 2\}$.
 Now define

 Therefore, $\bd \N_\rho=\{\infty_o,\infty_e\}$ where all transitions between these elements are allowed, so $h_{top}(\bd \Sigma_\rho)=\log 2$.
 However, the dynamics on the boundary, and hence the measures, are completely mirrored in $\Sigma$ arbitrarily close to the boundary since the full shift on $\{n, n+1\}$ is a subset of $\Sigma$.
 Thus this example is interior rich.
 It is also easy to see that this cannot be sectorially arranged.
+One can show that $h_{top}(\Sigma)=\log 3$.
+Finally, recalling Proposition~\ref{prop:tang}, we observe that for the potential $\phi\equiv 0$, the measure of maximal entropy on $\bd\Sigma_\rho$ is a tangent functional, but since it has entropy strictly less than $h_{top}(\Sigma)$, it is not an equilibrium measure.